Spicy Sesame Coleslaw

 I'm going to finish with a few shortcut suggestions here.
 As I mention up above you can do most of the prep for this recipe whenever you have a moment or two.
 I typically make a double batch of the dressing so it is ready in the refrigerator for me.
 Then all you need to do is a bit of chopping, grating, or shredding, and you're good to go.
 I like to hand cut the cabbages here, so it is just to my liking, but beyond that you have options.
 If you have a grating attachment for your food processor, you can use that for the carrots, apples, and scallions.
 It definitely makes quick work things.
 Alternately you can use the large side of a box grater for the carrots and apples.
 I typically use a knife for everything (to avoid more dishes lol), but go with whatever you like.

-If this isn't your quite what you're after, browse these other salad recipes, or try this Lime & Blistered Peanut Coleslaw, or this wonderful Cucumber Salad, or this Shredded Egg Salad.
+Wrapping things up, this is a fantastic slaw for everyday meals or to take to a bbq.
+You can see it here as part of this post about feel-good lunch ideas.
+Homemade coleslaw is a treat but if this isn't your quite what you're after, browse these other salad recipes, or try this Lime & Blistered Peanut Coleslaw, or this wonderful Cucumber Salad, or this Shredded Egg Salad.

 Spicy Sesame Coleslaw